Roberto Pagdanganan

-Roberto "Obet" Mamangon Pagdanganan (born July 19, 1946, in Calumpit, Bulacan, Philippines) is a Filipino politician who served as the 29th Governor of Bulacan from 1988 to 1998.
+Roberto "Obet" Mamangon Pagdanganan (born July 19, 1946) is a Filipino politician and lawyer who served as the 29th Governor of Bulacan from 1988 to 1998 and subsequently as Secretary of Tourism and Secretary of Agrarian Reform.

 Personal life

-Robert Pagdanganan was born to former councillor Juan T. Pagdanganan, Jr. (now deceased) and Mrs Rosalina Mamangon Pagdanganan.
-He is the brother of former Calumpit, Bulacan mayor Ramon Pagdanganan (1953–2008).
+Roberto Pagdanganan was born to former councillor Juan T. Pagdanganan, Jr. and Rosalina Mamangon Pagdanganan.
+He is the brother of former Calumpit, Bulacan mayor Ramon Pagdanganan.
 He is married to the former Susana Oblefias of Sariaya, Quezon who is a governor of the Philippine National Red Cross and Central Board Member of the Girl Scouts of the Philippines.
-They have two children, Maria Rossana (married to Michael Allan Sicat) who is a former senior manager at Unilever PRC who now have three children.
+They have two children, Maria Rossana (married to Michael Allan Sicat) who is a former senior manager at Unilever PRC, who now has three children.
 They have a younger son Roberto Raymond.
 Roberto Raymond was also a politician, he ran for Vice-governor of Bulacan in 2004.
 Raymond died in 2007 in a car accident on the MacArthur Highway, in Malolos City, Bulacan.